hemanth346/tracker_pwa/README.md

 - ✅ Amount field ₹1,000 increments
 - ✅ JavaScript errors and undefined variables
 - ✅ Code quality improvements

+### New in v1.1.0
+- ✅ **Payment Grouping Feature** - Group payments by Loan ID, Borrower, or Month with collapsible sections and filtering options

 ## 🚀 Quick Start